Melting point

 - Enthalpy of fusion to quantify the energy required for the phase transition;

-- Crystallization point to study solidification and formulation stability;
+- Crystallization point for studying solidification and formulation stability;

-- Melt Flow Index (MFI) to assess the viscosity of molten polymers;
+- Melt flow index (MFI) to evaluate the viscosity of molten polymers;

 - Accelerated aging tests to observe thermal variations over time;

-- Refractive index of liquid to control purity and concentration.
+- Liquid refractive index to control purity and concentration.

-All of these analyses make it possible to obtain a complete thermal signature of the product, useful for formulation, quality control or failure studies.
+All of these analyses together provide a complete thermal signature of the product, useful for formulation, quality control or failure studies.

 YesWeLab Services

-YesWeLab relies on a network of ISO 17025 and/or COFRAC , specialized in thermal, physicochemical and materials analyses .
+ISO 17025 and/or COFRAC accredited laboratories specializing in thermal, physicochemical, and materials analyses .

-Our experts select the most relevant method according to your objectives: polymer characterization, oil quality control, or ingredient stability study.
+Our experts select the most relevant method according to your objectives: polymer characterization, oil quality control, or ingredient stability studies.

-Since 2020, YesWeLab has been supporting cosmetics, food and materials manufacturers in their analytical needs, with precision and responsiveness.
+Since 2020, YesWeLab has been supporting manufacturers in the cosmetics, food, and materials industries with their analytical needs, providing precision and responsiveness.

 Other analyses we perform